spacedsweden/docs/docs/sms/quickstart/sms-quickstart-send-sms.md

 ---
 title: Quickstart - Send your first SMS
-excerpt: >-
-  This guide will teach how to send SMS with teh sinch API in minutes.
+excerpt: This guide will teach how to send SMS with teh sinch API in minutes.
-next:
-  pages:
-  description: Get started with the REST API
 ---
 ## Quickstart - Send your first SMS

 In a few lines of code you are able to send SMS messages with the Sinch API.